CSDevelope/StockAdvisorBot/README.md

 # StockAdvisorBot
 An AI-powered chatbot providing real-time stock analysis, market summaries, and investment recommendations, built with Streamlit and integrated with financial data APIs.

+MADE BY www.dispersal.net

+This bot is no-where near being complete but I will update it as much as I can.

 REQUIREMENTS :
 streamlit
 alpha_vantage